whisthq/whist/.github/actions/monorepo-config/README.md

 # Monorepo Config Action

 This folder contains the code for the GitHub Action for the monorepo configuration builder.
-The program is written in Python, and deployed to GitHub Actions as Docker container.
+The program is written in Python, and deployed to GitHub Actions as a Docker container.

-The program has a CLI build with the `click` library.
+The program has a CLI built with the `click` library.
 All options are documented with the `--help` flag. `main.py` is the entrypoint to the program.
 After `pip install -r requirements.txt`, you can `python main.py --help` to see how run the program.

 ## How config works